I could roar

 My advice is this: stand-up, be heard.

 The Starfish Project is one of a number of courses for people who stammer.
-Read more about the range of options on our Therapy & Courses section.
+Read more about the range of options on our Adult Therapy & Courses page.
 For help and information about coping in the workplace, see At Work.

-If you'd like to write about your own experiences, see our Share Your Story page.
+If you'd like to write about your own experiences, see Submit Something For The Site.